-The programme will be led by teacher who has responsibility for PSHE and CEIAG.
+The programme will be led by a strategic lead for PSHE.

-PSHE will be supported by a range of outside agencies such a Brook and Cornwall Health Promotion Service.
+PSHE will be supported by a range of outside agencies such as YZUP and Cornwall Health Promotion Service.
 Teachers responsible for teaching PSHE will receive training through the PSHE Association, Police, Teaching Schools Southwest and Brook E Learning.